shootismoke/mobile-app/README.md

 🇬🇧🇫🇷🇪🇸🇨🇳 You may also contribute with translations with our online tool [POEditor](https://poeditor.com/join/project/iEsj0CSPGX).

 For code contribution, the codebase heavily relies on functional programming principles via the [`fp-ts`](https://github.com/gcanti/fp-ts) library.
 The codebase itself is quite simple, so even if you're beginner to functional programming, it shouldn't be hard to follow along.
+You can start with these [easy tasks](https://github.com/amaurymartiny/shoot-i-smoke/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 More information on contributing [here](./CONTRIBUTING.md).